What to Do in Oxford: The Hidden Gem of Canterbury

-5. Picnic & camp at Ashley Gorge
+5. Picnic and Camp at Ashley Gorge

 If looking for a destination campsite or simply a gorgeous environment for a picnic, consider Ashley Gorge.
 This unspoiled area is an attractive forest setting with ice-cold alpine water running through the gorge.

-6. Catch an open night at the Oxford Observatory
+6. Catch an Open Night at the Oxford Observatory

 With little light pollution, Oxford is a fantastic place to observe the southern night’s sky.
 Amp up the experience by seeing the stars through the powerful dome telescope at the Oxford Observatory.
 The observatory has regular open days, which is posted on their Facebook page.